The Capstone Project is the culminating academic experience for all Honors College students.

 Designed to reflect a student’s deep engagement with a specific discipline, question, or problem, the Capstone Project involves a substantial, sustained, and original writing, research, or performance requirement leading to at least 6 credits.
 The Capstone must include a bibliography of relevant scholarly literature, receive approval from the Honors College, and be supervised by an approved faculty adviser.
 To reflect the diversity of experiences available through the Honors College and to reflect the wide range of disciplinary specializations within the participating schools, there are six options for Capstone Projects available to Honors College students.
 The Capstone Project is a culminating project that generally occurs in the fourth year.

 Note: The Capstone Proposal is due by June 1 of a student's junior year.
+Students who plan to graduate one semester early must submit a Capstone Proposal Form by November 15th in the academic year prior to the year of graduation.

 Six Options for Capstone Projects